myfriendsloveme/myfriendsloveme.github.io/index.md

 ## April 9, 2019
 ### Mental Pain: 1.0 Physical Pain: 1.0 Sleep Hours: 10:00 PM ~ 7:30 AM

 [1:14 PM] There is still tenderness in my body.
 My muscles have not fully healed.
 It's unfortunate, but what can I do.
 I received a beautiful gift from Kaya and AJ yesterday.
 They sent a card too actually, It came last Friday, but the instructions told me not to open until I received the gift.
-They sent something called "bamboo blanekt," which
+They sent something called "bamboo blanket," which feels like God's tuck job.

 ## April 8, 2019
 ### Mental Pain: 1.0 Physical Pain: 1.0 Sleep Hours: 10:00 PM ~ 7:30 AM